IgorKruchinin/achie-cli/README.md

 # achie-cli
 The program for registering achievements.
+CLI version.

-CLI version.\n Folder with the program must contain the "profile" folder!
+Folder with the program must contain the "profile" folder!